mgarcia175/phase-2-project/README.md

 ***Clap Button***

+This button, once clicked, the movie will be given a "Clap".
+Your way of giving the movie a little kuddos!

 ***Add to Watch List Button***

 This button, once clicked, will add the selected movie, to your Watch List.
 A notification will appear on the bottom of the screen, informing you that the movie has been added, for future plans!

 ![Screenshot of notification](https://i.imgur.com/J9B0fK6.png)

 This brings us to the ***Watch List*** page!